History of McDonald's: 1980s

 The first McDonald's outlet in Malaysia opened at Jalan Bukit Bintang on April 29, 1982.

 On July 18, 1984, there was a mass shooting at a McDonald's restaurant in San Ysidro, California.
 The shooter killed 22 people and injured another 19 and the shooting itself ended when a SWAT sniper hit the shooter in the heart.
 After the shooting, the restaurant was cleaned up and rebuilt in two days.
 Due to community pressure, the restaurant was torn down and a memorial to the 22 slain was put on the property.

-On October 29, 1985, Saul Kahan, first Joint Venture Partner opened the first McDonald's restaurant in Mexico o in Pedregal, Mexico City.
+On October 29, 1985, Saul Kahan, first Joint Venture Partner opened the first McDonald's restaurant in Mexico in Pedregal, Mexico City.

 In 1984, the company ran a promotion for the 1984 Olympics saying "When the U.S. wins, you win," promising free food items for each medal the U.S. got.
 However, the Soviets organized a boycott and with minimal competition, the US dominated, winning 174 medals.
 Over 6,000 locations faced shortages, and the corporation has never admitted to how much money they lost, though it is estimated to be in the millions.

 In 1988, McDonald's Japan introduced prepaid cards at three of its outlets in Tokyo.
 Intended to make payments faster, it offered cards in 1,000, 3,000 and 5,000 yen denominations.